-Kelley: You know, and you could just take them up, lay it on the copy machine.
+Kelley: They were just in books.
+You know, and you could just take them up, lay it on the copy machine.

 Michael Erlewine: And both you and Stanley Mouse would go together?

 Kelley: Yeah, yeah both Mouse and I. Yeah.